aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 ### Customizing parameters

-Annotations are a useful way to enrich your API's parameters with metadata and validation constraints, thereby enhancing the functionality and documentation of your API.
-Python's [Annotated type, introduced in PEP 593](https://peps.python.org/pep-0593/), allows you to attach additional metadata to type hints, which can then be used by your validation library or documentation tools.
+Use annotations to add metadata and validation constraints to your API's parameters, improving functionality and documentation.
+Python's [Annotated type from PEP 593](https://peps.python.org/pep-0593/) lets you append metadata to type hints for use by validation libraries or documentation tools.

-If you are working with parameters that are part of the URL path, query strings, or request bodies, certain specialized classes or decorators are often available to assist with defining these parameters more explicitly.
-This can include specifying default values, validation rules, and descriptions for better OpenAPI generation.
+For URL path, query string, or request body parameters, use specialized classes or decorators to define parameters with defaults, validation rules, and descriptions for enhanced OpenAPI output.

-Here is an example demonstrating how you might customize your API parameters using annotations:
+Below is an example of customizing API parameters with annotations:

 ```python hl_lines="1 7 19 20"
 --8<-- "examples/event_handler_validation/src/customizing_parameters.py"